 - > Write a book report with character sketch using the Writing Process

 - Use a checklist for book reports

-- Write
+- Write:

 - Friendly letters

 - Post cards

 - Thank-you notes

+Demonstration with a ten is contact.

 - > Paragraphs with a topic sentence

 - Paragraphs with unity

 - Write with details

 - > Write dialogue

 - > Complete creative writing assignments including a poem, narrative, biography, Bible story, dialogue, paragraphs, etc. (8)

 - > Make topical and sentence outlines

 - Use the encyclopedia and Writing Process to write an encyclopedia report: taking notes, writing a rough draft, rewriting

 - Use the Writing Process for a library research report:

 - > Make a preliminary outline

-- > Take notes
+- ➤ Take notes

 - > Write bibliography cards

 - > Make a final outline

 - > Write the rough draft, a second rough draft, and the final draft